-- Use your computer on a solid, stable surface. - □ We advise not to use your computer directly on your lap.
-The temperature of the bottom of the unit may rise during normal operation, and after an extended period of time, could cause discomfort or burns. - Provide adequate air circulation to prevent internal overheating.
-Do not place your computer on porous surfaces such as rugs, blankets, couches, beds, or near draperies that may block its air vents. - □ Use only specified peripheral equipment and interface cables.

-Power Source

-- Do not place the AC adapter in contact with your skin.
-Remove the AC adapter away from your body if it becomes warm and causes discomfort. - Do not place heavy objects on the power cord, or this could cause a fire. - □ To disconnect the cord, pull it out by holding the plug.
-Never pull the cord itself. - U Unplug your computer from the AC outlet if you are not planning to use the computer for an extended period of time. - □ When the AC adapter is not used, unplug it from the AC outlet. - □ Make sure that the AC outlet is easily accessible.
+Use your computer on a solid, stable surface.
+It is recommended that you do not use your computer directly on your lap.
+The temperature of the base of the unit may rise during normal operation and over time could result in discomfort or burns.
+Use only specified peripheral equipment and interface cables.
+Keep small parts such as "Memory Stick" and "Memory Stick" adaptors out of reach of children.
+There is a risk of swallowing them.
+Po Power Source Do not place the AC adapter in contact with your skin.
+Remove the AC adapter away from your body if it becomes warm and causes discomfort.
+Do not place heavy objects on the power cord, or this could cause a fire.
+To disconnect the power cord, pull it out by holding the plug.
+Never pull the cord itself.
+Unplug your computer from the AC outlet if you are not planning to use the computer for an extended period of time.
+When the AC adapter is not used, unplug it from the AC outlet.
+Make sure that an AC outlet is easily accessible.